 We also offer a variety of online resources, including Mango Languages.
 Mango is a free online resource that you can use from home to learn a wide variety of languages.
 Just create a free profile with your email address and explore a fun and easy way to practice language.

 New to the community?
 Get a library card to access many free services.
 Library cards are free to patrons who live, work, or attend school in East Gwillimbury or Bradford-West Gwillimbury, Aurora, Georgina, King, Markham, Newmarket, Uxbridge, and Whitchurch-Stouffville.
 Patrons outside of these areas are charged a non-resident fee.
 EGPL is a member of the Library Settlement Partnership.
 The Library Settlement Partnership coordinates information sessions for newcomers regarding a wide range of settlement topics at York Region libraries.
-Check their event calendar to see what upcoming sessions are available.
+Check their website to see what upcoming sessions are available.